rtinos/GAwLL/README.txt

 Description: This is the source code for running GAwLL in the feature selection problems described in the paper:

 Reference:  Tinos, R.; Przewozniczek, M.; Whitley, D. & Chicano, F. (2023).
-"Genetic Algorithm with Linkage Learning", Submitted to GECCO'2023.
+"Genetic Algorithm with Linkage Learning", Proc. of the 2023 Genetic and Evolutionary Computation Conference (GECCO '23), https://doi.org/10.1145/3583131.3590349.

 It also includes the code for running the standard Genetic Algorithm described in the paper.